BUS313 Strategic Performance Management

 First time: Study year 2019-2020

 How should planning and control be done in an efficient and comprehensive way?
 How should our management model and system look like, right down to the practical management report.
+What factors play into the choice of management model?
 What does it require from the governance processes, and how does this "play" in relation to organization, culture and leadership?
 And how can business performance management be raised to become an indispensable tool for the company's strategy implementation?

 Knowledge that students will have after completing the course